IHE/HIE-Whitepaper/README.md

 The Federation of many communities does create a larger patient identity problem, and thus a federation approach to patient identity is needed as well.
-This patient identity federation is profiled in the Cross-Community Patient Discovery ([XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html)) profile.
+This patient identity federation is profiled in the Cross-Community Patient Discovery ([XCPD](http://profiles.ihe.net/ITI/TF/Volume1/ch-27.html)) Profile.
 For more information on this profile see [Section 5.3](#53-cross-community-patient-discovery-xcpd).

 The [Cross-Community slide deck](https://github.com/IHE/IT-Infrastructure/blob/master/Presentations/IHE-Cross-Community_2012-12-10.ppt) provides